vikas-viki/wallet-connect-example/README.md

-# Wallet connect example
+# Wallet connect example with wagmi

 **`Give a 🌟 if it was helpful.`**

-Go to this playlist and see the code explanation **[here](https://www.youtube.com/@webdevsolutions/playlists).**
+Go to this playlist and for code explanation **[here](https://www.youtube.com/@webdevsolutions/playlists).**

-`Using walletconnect with wagmi`

 ### Getting started